Self-Hosting Guide

 Database permission errors

-# Fix ownership for SQLite
+# Fix ownership of the data directory

-sudo chown -R 1000:1000 /opt/fluxer/data/db
+sudo chown -R 1000:1000 /opt/fluxer/data

 Check resource usage